brandonlieng/DADAbase/README.md

 <hr>

 ### I. Opening a connection to DADAbase
-Use the `DADAbase.openConnection()` function to establish a link to cjelli's MySQL server and, more specifically, DADAbase.
-Enter your credentials as such: `DADAbase.openConnection('username', 'password')`.
+Use the `DADAbase.openConnection()` function to establish a link to cjelli's sqlite server and, more specifically, DADAbase.

 A message will relay if you are successfully connected to DADAbase.